-36 For example, firms may need a prior understanding of customer preferences across the market or analytic skills to process competitor data in order to use the information to their benefit (e.g., Dutta, Zbaracki, and Bergen 2003).
+37 For example, firms may need a prior understanding of customer preferences across the market or analytic skills to process competitor data in order to use the information to their benefit (e.g., Dutta et al. 2003).

-37 The questions were as follows: (1) "what salon is located closest to you?"
-(2) "what do you think they are charging for a regular manicure?"
-(3) "How do you think your price compares to your two nearest nail salons?".
-Using these questions, I also find speculative evidence that treatment firms may have learned to pay attention, as they were more likely to correctly guess their nearest competitors and their prices approximately 12 months after treatment (5-8 months after most price changes occurred) (Appendix Table N.4).
+38 The questions were as follows.
+(1) "What salon is located closest to you?"
+(2) "What do you think they are charging for a regular manicure?"
+(3) "How do you think your price compares with your two nearest nail salons?"
+Using these questions, I also find speculative evidence that treatment firms may have learned to pay attention as they were more likely to correctly guess their nearest competitors and their prices approximately 12 months after treatment (5-8 months after most price changes occurred) (Table N.4 in the Online Appendix).

-38 Firms were well-balanced across experimental conditions, and attrition did not vary significantly across conditions (Appendix Tables N.1-2).
+39 Firms were well balanced across experimental conditions, and attrition did not vary significantly across conditions (Tables N.1 and N.2 in the Online Appendix).